DavidRooney/DevToolShed/README.md

 * [YouTube](https://www.youtube.com/) - A very good resource for keeping up to date with the latest tech. very easy to search for people or tech or companies and view previous talks and sessions held by them.
 My [personal YoutTube channel](https://www.youtube.com/channel/UCLg1XOsMLS-xYm9TBBjsQIQ) contains a few playlists of things important to me.
 Worth creating a developer only account or playlist.

 ## Libraries, Useful APIs & Web plugins
+* [CDNJS](https://cdnjs.com/) - Site that hosts nearly all js and css files for easy use in websites and using online tools like CodePen.
 * [microJS](http://microjs.com/) - Use this to search for a JavaScript library.
 * [Google ReCapture](https://www.google.com/recaptcha/intro/index.html) - Used on forms to test a user is human.
 * [Respond.js](https://github.com/scottjehl/Respond) - Allows media queries to run on IE6-8